Tonewoods for Acoustic Guitars Explained

-When an acoustic guitar is strummed, the vibrations from the strings vibrate from the bridge of the guitar to the very head.
-These vibrations kind of shake the wood, and jump all around the sound hole, which then produces the beautiful tones we hear when we strum chords, or play individual notes.
+When an acoustic guitar is strummed, the vibrations from the strings radiate from the bridge of the guitar to the very tip of the headstock.
+These vibrations shake the wood, and jump all around the sound hole, which then produces the beautiful tones we hear when we strum chords, or play individual notes.

 Different woods will give the guitar different sound qualities.
 Some woods are more porous, or lighter, while others are heavier, or more dense.
 The tree that the wood comes from also contributes to variations in the wood as well.
 For example, if you use two blocks of wood, that were cut from the same tree, those two pieces of wood could potentially provide different tonal traits.